Menu

 A Man with a Conscience:

-My story on absentjustice.com and fresh evidence I disclose on this website demonstrates how both the official arbitrator and equally official administrator of several government-endorsed arbitrations knowingly lied to and deliberately misled a group of Australian small-business owners who were legitimate claimants against the then-government-owned Australian telecommunications carrier, Telstra.
-We claimants all believed we were signing an official agreement that had been drafted completely independently of Telstra, when, in fact, Telstra’s own lawyers (Telstra’s arbitration defence lawyers) had drafted it!
-Factoring in that the arbitrator and administrator have since both received the Order of Australia is thought provoking, to say the least.
+My story on absentjustice.com demonstrates how the official arbitrator and equally official administrator of several government-endorsed arbitrations knowingly lied to and deliberately misled a group of Australian small-business owners who were legitimate claimants against the then-government-owned Australian telecommunications carrier, Telstra.
+We claimants all believed we were signing an official agreement that had been drafted ultimately independently of Telstra when, in fact, Telstra's lawyers had drafted it to the detriment of the claimants!
+The rules in the agreement did not allow sufficient time in the agreement for the production of documents, obtaining further particulars and the preparation of the technical reports.
+Something the arbitrator himself agreed had made the deal not credible, but he still used it in my arbitration, allowing for the other claimants that followed more than thirteen months longer than he allowed me.
+I've attached the arbitrator's letter dated 12 May 1995 to the administrator.
+Factoring that the arbitrator and administrator have since both received the Order of Australia is thought-provoking.

 “After I signed the arbitration agreement on 21st April 1994 I received a phone call after business hours when I was working back late in the office.
 This call was to my unpublished direct number.